Largest Lotto Texas jackpot in more than a decade still up for grabs

 As it stands, the jackpot is the fifth-largest lottery prize up for grabs in the world.
-It is also the largest is has been in more than a decade.
+It is also the largest it has been in more than a decade.

 If you still have your ticket, don't throw it away yet as there are several prizes that still need to be claimed.
-Last night's winning numbers were 7, 13, 26, 32, 46, and 54.
+Wednesday's winning numbers were 7, 13, 26, 32, 46, and 54.

 So far in 2020, there has only been one Lotto Texas jackpot winner.
 It was a Laredo resident who claimed a jackpot prize of $17.5 million for the drawing held on Jan.
 15, 2020.